 The following courses are offered through DIU.
-Prerequisite courses are not listed but may be found in the DIU catalog available from the DIU Admissions office by calling 972-708-7415 or 972-708-7343, emailing admissions@diu.edu, or going online to diu.edu/academics/course-schedule for the most updated course offerings at DIU.
+Prerequisite courses are not listed but may be found in the DIU catalog available from the DIU Admissions office by calling 972-708-7415 or 972-708-7343, emailing admissions@diu.edu, or going online to diu.edu/admissions.
+Please visit diu.edu/academics/courseschedule for the most updated course offerings at DIU.